Confirmation hearings begin for Supreme Court nominee Ketanji Brown Jackson

 There are other matters Republicans may probe.

-Sen. Chuck Grassley of Iowa, the top Republican on the Judiciary Committee, challenged Jackson's declaration that "presidents are not kings" and suggested she was engaged in a kind of hyperbole.
+Last year, Grassley challenged Jackson's declaration that "presidents are not kings" and suggested she was engaged in a kind of hyperbole.

-And Senate Minority Leader Mitch McConnell has pushed for Jackson to publicly oppose efforts to expand the court, which activists on the left have called for since McConnell and Senate Republicans blocked President Barack Obama's Supreme Court nominee Merrick Garland in 2016 and then expanded, under Trump, the high court's conservative majority from 5-4 to 6-3.
+Senate Republicans have also pushed for Jackson to publicly oppose efforts to expand the court, which activists on the left have called for since they blocked then-President Barack Obama's Supreme Court nominee Merrick Garland in 2016 and then expanded, under Trump, the high court's conservative majority from 5-4 to 6-3.
 Jackson's nomination to replace another liberal will not change the ideological balance of the court.

-"This is about the institution of the Supreme Court," McConnell told conservative talk radio host Hugh Hewitt.
-"But she won't respond. ...
-The liberal groups that are so excited about her nomination are the very ones that have been calling for packing the court or term limits on the court."
+"Nine is a number that works," said Utah GOP Sen. Mike Lee.
+"We must protect the court."

 Still, even those who may oppose Jackson expect the hearings this week to be less contentious than those in the Trump era, which altered the balance of the court and, in the case of Supreme Court nominee Brett Kavanaugh, centered on allegations of sexual assault.

-"I expect we will see a thorough examination of her record, of her jurisprudence," Texas Sen. Ted Cruz told CNN.
-"What we will not see is the kind of political circus that we saw from Democrats, particularly with Justice Kavanaugh, where they engaged in personal smears.
-They went into the gutter."

-"I'm confident Republicans are not going to respond in kind," he added.
+"Most of us couldn't go back to our offices during Kavanaugh without getting spit on," said Graham to his Democratic colleagues.
+"I hope that doesn't happen to y'all.
+I don't think it will."

 Jackson may receive some votes from Republicans.
-Last year, she received three -- from Sens.
-Lindsey Graham of South Carolina, Susan Collins of Maine and Lisa Murkowski of Alaska -- confirming her to serve on the US Court of Appeals for the District of Columbia Circuit.
+Last year, she received three -- from Graham, Susan Collins of Maine and Lisa Murkowski of Alaska -- confirming her to serve on the US Court of Appeals for the District of Columbia Circuit.

-Graham had preferred for Biden to choose Judge J. Michelle Childs from his home state and later criticized the President for picking another Ivy League-educated nominee, even though Graham himself has supported conservative judges for the Supreme Court from those elite institutions.
+Graham preferred for Biden to choose Judge J. Michelle Childs from his home state and criticized the President for picking another Ivy League-educated nominee, claiming on Monday that Childs would've received "60-plus" votes, including from himself.
 Jackson went to a public high school in Miami before earning both her undergraduate degree and law degree at Harvard University.

+Graham, like other Republicans, criticized Jackson for holding the support of left-wing groups.

+"Now we're facing a choice sponsored by the most radical elements of the Democratic party when it comes to how to be a judge," Graham said.

 Murkowski has said that her previous support of Jackson to be a judge does not signal how she would vote for Jackson to be a justice.

 But Collins has praised Jackson's credentials and experience as "impressive."
-The Maine Republican said she would not make her decision until after her hearings before the Judiciary Committee.
+The Maine Republican said she would not make her decision until after the Judiciary Committee hearings.

 The-CNN-Wire